 The representatives of numerous institutions (NGO ‘Promotion of Intercultural Cooperation’, Odesa, Ukraine; Foreign Policy Council ‘Ukrainian Prism’, Kyiv, Ukraine; Diplomatic Academy of Ukraine, Odessa, Ukraine; International Renaissance Foundation, Odessa, Ukraine; Centre for European Studies, Alexandru Ioan Cuza University, Iasi, Romania; Federation of Romanian NGOs for Development (FOND), Bucharest, Romania; Center for International and European Studies, Kadir Has University, Istanbul, Turkey; etc.) joined the broader discussion that was structured around future effects the European parliamentary elections might have on the neighbourhood countries, perspectives for the Easter Partnership developments after 2020 and the EU’s relations towards Russia.

-The programme of the 2019 International Neighbourhood Symposium is available HERE
+The programme of the 2019 International Neighbourhood Symposium, all the details about participants, speakers and partners is available HERE